SamCH93/missSim/README.md

 * `literature-review/coding-agreement` quarto files for agreement randomization and analysis

-To reproduce the simulation example via a Docker container that encapsulates the used computational environment, refer to the files:
+To reproduce our analyses using a Docker container that encapsulates the computational environment used, refer to the files

 * `Dockerfile` Dockerfile to recreate the computational environment used in the simulation study